lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 - 3 votes for each ready cardinal
 - 4 votes for each ready regent

-##### The Prisci Block
+##### The Prisci Bloc

 The prisci as a group have 3 votes.
-During a referendum, the prisci block of 3 votes is cast “for” or “against” the referendum according to the prisci sub-referendum.
+During a referendum, the prisci bloc of 3 votes is cast “for” or “against” the referendum according to the prisci sub-referendum.
 Each ready priscus provides 1 ballot for this sub-referendum, and votes may not be used in this sub-referendum.
 Each ballot cast is either “for” or “against” the main referendum.
 Whichever side has the greater number of ballots in the sub-referendum gains 3 votes in the main referendum.
-If the sub-referendum is tied, the prisci block abstains from the main referendum.
+If the sub-referendum is tied, the prisci bloc abstains from the main referendum.
-As vampires cast their ballots in the sub-referendum, the prisci block of 3 votes might shift between “for”, “against”, and “abstain” (as the majority in the subreferendum changes).
+As vampires cast their ballots in the sub-referendum, the prisci bloc of 3 votes might shift between “for”, “against”, and “abstain” (as the majority in the sub-referendum changes).
 A vampire must cast all of their votes and ballots in agreement.
 Ballots are not votes: from the perspectives of other cards and effects, a normal Priscus has no vote.